wazo-platform/euc-plugins-js-sdk/documentation/docs/plugins/deploy.md

 ## Where to deploy

 You can deploy your plugin / app anywhere.
-It required to make the plugin / app accessible from the web, to make the features available to your users and customers.
+But it's import to make the plugin accessible publicly from the web.
+Other feature won't be available for customers and users.

 ## CORS Enabled